 Our team of graduate and undergraduate researchers use seismic and potential fields methods, signal processing and geospatial tools to probe fundamental Earth processes.
-Our focus is magma-fault interactions within the crust and mantle at rifts and hotspots, both active and ancient.
-We use apply methods and results to explore hydrothermal potential and to evaluate earthquake and volcanic hazards.
+Our focus is fluid-fault interactions within the crust and mantle at rifts and hotspots, both active and ancient.
+New work involves detailed investigation of induced seismicity, with focus on the modes of basement fault reactivation.
+We apply methods and results to explore hydrothermal potential and to evaluate earthquake and volcanic hazards.

 Current projects below:

 - Northeastern N America Crustal Structure from Constrained Potential Fields Models – Support from USGS Earthquake Hazards Program: Luis Navarrete, MSc project